-You need to prepare for the hearing, and the DAAD requires that you provide the following:
+You need to prepare for a hearing seeking restoration of a revoked Michigan driver’s license.
+The DAAD requires that you provide the following at a minimum:

-- A substance abuse evaluation must be completed by a substance abuse professional no more than three months before the state receives it.
+- A substance abuse evaluation and drug test must be completed by a substance abuse professional no more than three months before the state receives it.

 - Documentation in the form of at least three notarized letters written by people in your family or the community who know you and have had a chance to witness your drug and alcohol use.

 One should not assume they will be successful if the bare minimum requirements are completed.
 Success at the DAAD takes careful planning, compelling evidence, and clear and convincing proof.